-Find out when a tenant can get a pet bond refund, how much can be refunded and when to apply for one.
+Find out when a tenant can get a pet bond refund, how much can be refunded and how to get a pet bond refund.

 When tenants can get a pet bond refund